dashjoin/platform/dashjoin-docs/docs/administration.md

     "guestLoginEnabled": false,              // allows login with user guest@dashjoin.com (this user must be assigned a suitable role in the tenant user page), if this is the only login option, users are automatically logged in as guests
     "providers": "google",                   // space-separated list of identity providers like twitter, github, facebook, and google - currently, only google is supported
-    "backgroundImage": "assets/loginbg.jpg", // URL of the background image to display "openIdConfigs": []                      // OpenID provider configurations such as O365, Keycloak, etc.
+    "backgroundImage": "assets/loginbg.jpg", // URL of the background image to display "openIdConfigs": [],                     // OpenID provider configurations such as O365, Keycloak, etc.
-}
+    "defaultLocale": "en",                   // default I18N locale to use, choose "browser" to select the browser's preferred locale, "locales": ["en"]                        // languages supported by the platform (see I18N section for more information) }
 ```